-Other income (expense) of \$0.3 million remained flat for the first quarter of fiscal 2009 as compared to the same period one year ago.
+Other income (expense) decreased for the first six months of fiscal 2009 to a loss of \$1.7 million as compared to a loss of \$0.5 million for the same period one year ago.
+For the second quarter of fiscal year 2009, it decreased to a loss of \$1.3 million as compared to a loss of \$0.2 million for the second quarter of fiscal year 2008.
 The amount of other income (expense) results from the effects of earnings attributable to unconsolidated affiliates and currency gains and losses.
-We expect that other income (expense) will decline for fiscal 2009 as compared to fiscal 2008 primarily due to the inclusion of a large gain in the third quarter of fiscal 2008 related to the sale of an investment in an affiliate.
+As a result of the loss in value of the U.S. Dollar, we experienced higher levels of currency losses on U.S. Dollar advances to foreign subsidiaries.
+We also continue to have losses resulting from our equity investment in OutCast Media International, Inc., formerly known as FuelCast Media Networks.
+We expect that other income (expense) will decline for fiscal 2009 as compared to fiscal 2008 primarily due to the inclusion of a large gain in the third quarter of fiscal 2008 related to the sale of an investment in an affiliate and that will be partially offset by a decreased ownership position in OutCast that occurred during the second quarter of fiscal 2009.